Labour blasted for 'gaslighting' after caving to trans lobby on single-sex spaces - 'Women paid a heavy price!'

 GB News

-The Supreme Court officially ruled that the terms "woman" and "sex" in the Equality Act refer to a biological woman and biological sex.
+The Supreme Court today determined the Equality Act's use of the terms "women" and "sex" refer to a biological woman and biological sex.

 Reacting to the Supreme Court ruling, a Government spokesman said: "We have always supported the protection of single-sex spaces based on biological sex.